SeaGL/templated_emails/README.md

 # templated_emails

-Repository for sending templated emails
+This repository holds the script and templates we use for sending out emails.